FOR IMMEDIATE RELEASE

 UCLA study finds low Latino turnout in districts that could decide presidential contest, control of Congress

 A UCLA report published today shows that Asian Americans and Latinos in California, Texas and Virginia went to the polls in smaller numbers in the 2020 primaries than they did in the primary elections four years ago.
 Because those three states have large Asian American and Latino populations, the findings may signal that Democratic political campaigns have more work to do to engage those voters before the November elections.

-The report, by the UCLA Latino Policy and Politics Initiative and the UCLA Asian American Studies Center, analyzed precinct-level data in the Democratic Party’s nominating contests through March 17, when Joe Biden became the party’s presumptive presidential nominee.
+The report, by the UCLA Latino Policy and Politics Institute and the UCLA Asian American Studies Center, analyzed precinct-level data in the Democratic Party’s nominating contests through March 17, when Joe Biden became the party’s presumptive presidential nominee.
 Its goal was to determine Latino and Asian American voters’ preferred candidates in each of 10 states with large Asian American and/or Latino populations.

 Researchers studied results from California, Florida, Illinois, Iowa, Massachusetts, Nevada, North Carolina, Texas, Virginia, and Washington.
 (In Illinois, the authors focused only on precincts in Chicago due to data limitations and its large Latino population.)
 Those states represent almost one-third of Democratic Party delegates, and half of them are seen as battleground states for the presidential election.